francosta/notes-app/README.md

 All javascript code is in accordance to ES6 syntax.

 ## Motivation
-This app was built in the context of the
+This app was built in the context of a Node.js course on Udemy: [The Complete Node.js Course](https://www.udemy.com/the-complete-nodejs-developer-course-2/)

 ## Functionality